andrasbiro/grubswitch/README.md

 I needed this, because I have a strange dual boot setup where my monitor usually turns on with the input that is not the default from my UEFI setup.

+A 3d printable case is also available in the case folder, with Fusion 360 design files.

 ## Build and install

 An uf2 binary is available as release for easy testing.